yuleizhuai/yuleizhuai.github.io/_posts/Open_language/2020-06-23-introducing.markdown

 **Lisa**: All right, let's do that.

-**Adam**: So today's grammar is using the present continuous to talk about he future.
+**Adam**: So today's grammar is using the present continuous to talk about the future.

 **Lisa**: Okay, so before you go, what is the present continuous?
 All it means js just "I am doing."